-"Academic Staff Member" (ASM) means a person employed in a teaching position or a non-teaching academic position.
-The term ASM includes, academic staff members, senior academic staff members (SASM) and principal academic staff members (PASM) unless it is used to refer to the basic salary grade.
-Terms such as tutor and lecturer are generic terms which can refer to academic staff members.
+"Academic Staff Member" means a person employed in a teaching position or a non-teaching academic position.
+The term includes academic staff members (ASM), senior academic staff members (SASM) and principal academic staff members (PASM).
+Terms such as Tutor and Lecturer are generic terms which also refer to academic staff members.